 These cancers can be any of the same tumors that we see on the skin elsewhere on the body, such as mast cell tumors and soft tissue sarcomas.

-With any cancerous lump or lesion, the key is in diagnosing and treating it early.
+With any cancerous lump or lesion, the key is to diagnose and treat it early.
 The prognosis depends on the type and grade of cancer and whether or not it has already spread.
 For large and aggressive cancers, tail amputation may be the best way forward.

 5. Cornifying epitheliomas